 The difference is that “gut” per se doesn’t make you do anything directly.

 We communicate with each other by sending the neuro signals as a reflection of everything that is going on.
-And where do you think those signals go to?
+And where do you think those signals go?

 Yes!
 We “talk” to your first brain, and this is how indirectly we affect your mood, how you feel, and maybe correct your behavior.
 That’s why they call the gut a second brain.

-Brain also communicate with the gut through nervous system so that they both “talk.”(4)
+The brain also communicates with the gut through the nervous system so that they both “talk.”(3)

 But!
 You, for example, do you always listen to your gut?